-In simplest terms, stress is the result of how a person responds to a situation.
+In simplest terms, stress results from how a person responds to a situation.

 For example, someone cuts you off on the freeway.
-You could respond to the situation (which experts call your “stress response”) by simply brushing it off and not letting it get to you, or you could get upset, honk at the guy, and even try and cut him off.
+You could respond to the situation (which experts call your “stress response”) by simply brushing it off, or you could get upset, honk at the guy, and even try and cut him off.
 The second scenario would undoubtedly increase your stress levels.

-While there are numerous factors behind a person’s response to a situation, the process of responding is a psychological process that occurs in the brain.
+While there are numerous factors behind a person’s response to a situation, responding is a psychological process that occurs in the brain.

-Without getting into the technical details, the activity in the brain can be described a series of energy signals constantly being transferred throughout the body to make our body work.
-Some of these signals tell our arm to move, while others are the response to a situation that was perceived to be stressful.
+Without getting into the technical details, the activity in the brain can be described as a series of energy signals constantly being transferred throughout the body.
+Some of these signals tell our arm to move.
+Others respond to a situation that was perceived as stressful.

-A normal, healthy brain will have functions in place to manage how we respond to stressful situations; however, if the brain is off-balanced or there’s too much going on, the brain will get overloaded and this function will not work properly.
+A normal, healthy brain will have functions to manage how we respond to stressful situations.
+However, if the brain is off-balanced or has too much going on, the brain will get overloaded, and this function will not work properly.

-Without a stress response system in place, a person could perceive a situation with minor danger (like walking up the stairs) as a very dangerous situation, causing them to respond in an excessive and negative manner (they become afraid of going up the stairs).
+Without a stress response system in place, a person could perceive a situation with minor danger (like walking up the stairs) as a very dangerous situation.
+Causing them to respond excessively and negatively (they become afraid of going up the stairs).
 Over time, a poor stress response will have compacting effects on a person’s stress levels.

 CBD is completely different.